valentinradu/Trellis/README.md

 ### The reducers

 Reducers are functions that mutate the state in response to actions.
-Each service can can register multiple reducers, responding to different kind of actions.
 Their signiature is `(inout State, Action) -> SideEffect?`, where the side effect is a function itself: `(Dispatch, Environment) -> Void`.
 Finally, `Dispatch` is a function as well: `(Action) -> Void`.
 It is a bit convoluted, but easier in practice and works great for injecting dependendecies during testing.
-The regular reducer looks something like this:
+A regular reducer looks something like this:

 ```swift